Tuition & Fees: What to Know

 Bellevue University Tuition Charges

-Full-time students at Bellevue University paid $7,752 in tuition and fees in the 2017 - 2018 school year, prior to corrections for financial aid.
-From this total, the price of tuition was $7,152.
-The remaining $600 are added fees.
+Full-time students at Bellevue University paid $7,851 in tuition and fees in the 2019 - 2020 school year, prior to corrections for financial aid.
+From this total, the price of tuition was $7,176. $675 was the cost of fees.
+Find out more about the net price.

 Regrettably, this college doesn't provide any reductions to in-state students.

 Bellevue University tuition and fees is the sum charged to undergrads for one year of attendance, and does not include room and board.
 Bear in mind a lot of students obtain financial aid and scholarships that lower their total cost.

 Check out the following table to find 2019 - 2020 academic year costs.